click on the menu below to navigate this site

 Braemar: Scotland

 We bid Edinburgh goodbye and made our way north into the Scottish Highlands.
-The flat lands of Firth of Forth slid slowly away and were replaced by gentle rolling tree-lined hills of the hinterland.
-Our 11 o"clock coffee break was taken at the surprisingly large town of Blairgowrie, which was halfway on our journey to the Braemar Lodge in Cairngorms National Park.
-Our first task after arriving was to walk the scenic local path that follows the river Dee around Braemar village.
-It was our first real up close view of the Scottish countryside, and it was stupendous.
+The flatlands of Firth of Forth slid slowly away and were replaced by gentle, rolling, tree-lined hills of the hinterland.
+Our 11 o’clock coffee break was taken at the surprisingly large town of Blairgowrie, which was halfway on our journey to the Braemar Lodge in Cairngorms National Park.
+Our first task after arriving was to walk the scenic local path that follows the River Dee around Braemar village.
+It was our first real up-close view of the Scottish countryside, and it was stupendous.

 The Linn of Dee